Maximum Homerdrive: Plot

-The Simpsons go out to dinner at a new steakhouse, whose existence Lisa is protesting.
+The Simpsons go out to dinner at a new steakhouse, "The Slaughter House", whose existence Lisa is protesting.
 Homer brings the family, and stumbles upon the "Sir Loin-a-Lot" challenge and accepts an offer from truck driver Red Barclay to see who can finish the entire 16-pound sirloin steak first.
 Homer does not manage to finish it and Red wins the challenge but immediately dies from beef poisoning, as diagnosed by Dr. Hibbert.
 Homer decides to finish Red's last delivery and brings Bart along with him.

 Homer and Bart travel leisurely during the trip, stopping at many roadside attractions en route.
 After Bart points out they have to travel hundreds of miles in less than a day, Homer tries to make up for lost time by taking a combination of soon-to-be outlawed pep pills and sleeping pills that he bought at a general store, but ends up falling asleep at the wheel.
 He awakes to discover that the truck has piloted itself safely to a gas station due to an onboard automated driving system.
 Other truck drivers at the station also have the system installed and warn Homer not to reveal its existence, as it would put all truckers out of work.
 However, whilst showing off the system to Bart, Homer tells a busload of people about the device and incurs the wrath of a mob of truckers.
 Although the system ejects itself from Homer's truck in response to his reckless driving, he and Bart manage to escape from the mob and deliver the shipment (artichokes and migrant workers) to Atlanta on time.
 They then volunteer to drive a trainload of napalm to Springfield so they can get home.
 The other truckers briefly considered relying on their own skills to drive but instead decided to devise a different money-making scheme.

 Meanwhile, back in Springfield, Marge decides to have an adventure of her own and takes Lisa on a trip to buy a new doorbell for the house.
 They choose one that plays a snippet of "(They Long to Be) Close to You" and install it, but Marge is dismayed when no one comes to ring it.
 Marge tries all sorts of methods to get someone to ring the bell, but to no avail.
 Lisa loses her patience and rings the bell, causing it to malfunction and repeatedly play the tune.
 When Marge pulls out one of the wires in an attempt to shut it off, it instead plays faster and louder and disturbs the neighbors.
-The doorbell store's mascot, Señor Ding-Dong, appears and silences the bell with one crack of his whip; when he tries to leave, though, his car will not start.
+The doorbell store's mascot, Señor Ding-Dong, appears and silences the bell with one crack of his whip; when he tries to leave, though, his van will not start.